jerryjappinen/dark-mode-offenders/README.md

 - **Light mode**: Your app must be available in light mode
 - **Dark mode**: Your app must be available in dark mode
 - **Auto switch**: Your app must respect the "dark mode" setting of the user's operating system or browser.
-  - If this setting changes while your app is running, the theme must update to match without additional input.
+  - If this setting changes while your app is running, your app must match the theme without user input.
-  - This should be the default setting for new users.
   - You can optionally provide a way for users to force their preferred team regardless of the OS setting, as long as they have a way to change it back later.
+  - Auto switch should be the default behavior for new users, even if you have other options.

 Additional nice-to-haves: manual theme selection, OLED mode, good greyscale experience, high-contrast support.